danong/mhw-dps-overlay/README.md

 ## Contributing Guide

-Contributions are welcome.
-Feel free to make an issue or pull request.
+Contributions and forks are welcome.
+Please take a look at our Issues and Projects pages and feel free to make an issue or pull request.
 This project is licensed under the MIT license.

 ## Credits

 [Original mod](https://www.nexusmods.com/monsterhunterworld/mods/88) by [hqvrrsc4](https://www.nexusmods.com/monsterhunterworld/users/7950104).
 Modified with permission.

-## Todo

-### Basic Functionality
-- [x] Implement DPS calculation
-- [x] Fix numbers for subsequent hunts
-- [ ] Fix post hunt DPS calculation.
-Maybe store the last damage timestamp and use that as the end time for calculating overall DPS
-- [ ] Fix negative values DPS values

-### UI/UX
-- [ ] Fix character clipping
-- [ ] Improve overlay UI

-### Misc.
-- [ ] Publish to NexusMods
-- [ ] Add a license to this repo
-- [ ] Add more details and screenshots to the README